 JUST TO SAY

 Just to Say is an internationally-focused, intimate discussion hour with poets globally that takes place the first Wednesday of each month at 2pm EST. It is hosted by Molly Twomey from Cork, Ireland.
-Past guests include Leila Chatti, Dorianne Laux, Liz Quirke, William Keohane, Marilyn Nelson, Sandra Beasley, Isabelle Doyle, Joseph Millar and Thomas McCarthy.
-Upcoming guests include Jaki Shelton Green, Nickole Brown, and Jessica Jacobs.
-For more information and the Shareable Zoom link email email@example.com.
+Past guests include Diane Seuss, Leila Chatti, Dorianne Laux, Liz Quirke, William Keohane, Marilyn Nelson, Sandra Beasley, Isabelle Doyle, Joseph Millar, Thomas McCarthy, Jaki Shelton Green, Nickole Brown, Jessica Jacobs.
+For more information and the Shareable Zoom link email firstname.lastname@example.org.

 Ali Black a finalist for the 2021 Ohioana Award in Poetry

 Thrilled to announce Ali Black’s If It Heals at All is a finalist for this award.